kfarr/hello-threejs-gltf-lkg/README.md

 * Double click on the window
 * Now zoom out a little bit by scrolling up or down, and use the new controls to modify the appearance of your scene (see Image 2) Keep experimenting with all the levers on the View Controls, they can really change the feeling and mood of the scene!

-Image 1 - Double click the "Looking Glass Window" to make fullscreen after moving window over to your Looking Glass device
+Image 1 - Double click the "Looking Glass Window" to make fullscreen after moving window over to your Looking Glass device.
+It's supposed to look weird like this.

 ![image](https://github.com/kfarr/hello-threejs-gltf-lkg/assets/470477/20037d11-b794-48fc-931d-ffd69f85d00d)

-Image 2 - LookingGlass WebXR View Controls:
+Image 2 - LookingGlass WebXR View Controls - spend some time tweaking these!

 ![image](https://github.com/kfarr/hello-threejs-gltf-lkg/assets/470477/daf0a3a9-74b2-4a2d-aa48-961861eab9dd)